visualizedata/data-structures/README.md

 | Final assignment 2 | 15% |
 | Final assignment 3 | 15% |

 Weekly assignments are worth 4 points each, unless otherwise indicated.
-They are due the Friday after they are assigned, by 2:00pm.
+They are due 6:00pm the Monday after they are assigned, unless otherwise indicated.
 The quality of your [documentation](https://lab.github.com/githubtraining/communicating-using-markdown) is a part of the grade for every assignment, including all the weekly and final assignments.
 All documentation must be kept in your (well organized!) `data-structures` repository, using [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 #### Late assignments: